stephan-double-u/cross-language-validation-schema/README.md

   regarding the _updated_ content of properties, i.e. describe the allowed transitions between the original and the changed content.

+Thus, the most minimal valid JSON file (i.e. a file that does not contain any validation rule at all) look like this:
 ```json
 {
   "schema-version": "0.2",